 We're back in the kitchen and today we're excited to make jollof rice with beans.

-Join us and learn more about cooking with kids.
+Join us and learn more about cooking with kids and soaking beans.

 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.